cloudguruab/ginop/README.md

   </p>

 ## 📦 Why
-Wanting to get involved with blockchain but not knowing where to start can be tiring.
-Ginop provides a solution to developers by allowing you to implement your own custom api using this framework with an established, and fully integrated private-chain or use public-chain connectors.
-This solution is built to develop a web3 approach to a real world workflow problem.
+Ginop provides a wrapper around a proof of work chain and public-chain connector to allow for your own custom service implementations on the blockchain in django.
 An idea inspired by <a href="https://github.com/usesource/">The Source Project</a> I was able to bring private chain and public chain connectors together.

 ## 💅 Features

-- 🚀 API for handling common workflows with whatever you want on your own chain.
+- 🚀 API built on top of a blockchain.
 - 🛡 Easily manage your service provider, chain events or api.
-- 🚀 Equipped with an in memory on-chain cryptographic verficiation system using group consesus.
+- 🚀 Equipped with an proof of work chain and public chain connector.
-- 🛡 Built-in protection for workflow duplication.
 - 🚀 Easy to set up and integrate.
 - 🛡 Written in Python.